stevewithington/ng-dotnet/README.md

 Assuming you want to publish and host your app somehwere, check out [Publish an ASP.NET Core app to Azure with Visual Studio](https://docs.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-2.2).

+## dotnet run

+Once you have [.NET Core command-line interface (CLI) tools](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) installed, from your command line, you should be able to `dotnet run` and see the app running in your browser.

 ## Azure Hosting + Deployment

 For hosting and deployment on Azure, see <https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/index?view=aspnetcore-2.2>.